Haoran-Liu/SCDRL/README.md

     --percentage 0.05
 ```

-Below are the configurable parameters for SCDRL.py:
-	•	--seed: Random seed for reproducibility.
+--seed: Random seed for reproducibility.
-	•	--percentage: Fraction of labeled data used for semi-supervised training (e.g., 0.05 for 5%).
+--percentage: Fraction of labeled data used for semi-supervised training (e.g., 0.05 for 5%).